hraban/lift/website/source/user-guide.md

 ##### Dynamic-variables

 It is often the case that you'll want some dynamic variable bound around the body of all of your tests.
-This is hard to do because LIFT doesn't expose it's mechanism for easy access.{footnote At least, it doesn't expose them yet...
-One long range plan is to do a better job of building a sort of test metaobject protocol that would make it easier to extend LIFT in new and exciting ways.}.
+This is hard to do because LIFT doesn't expose it's mechanism for easy access.{footnote "At least, it doesn't expose them yet...
+One long range plan is to do a better job of building a sort of test metaobject protocol that would make it easier to extend LIFT in new and exciting ways."}.
 The :dynamic-variables clause lets you specify a list of variables and bindings that LIFT will setup for each testcase.
 XXX exactly when?

 ##### Equality-test